Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Experiments

 We implement an augmented architecture, the modified multilayer perceptron (MMLP), in this experiment, which has demonstrated success in physics-informed settings \citep{wang2021learning}.
 This architecture is elaborated upon in Appendix~\ref{MMLP}, with training loss illustrated in Appendix~\ref{fig:loss_comparison_fig}, indicating this architecture achieves an order of magnitude lower training loss in fewer iterations of the Adam optimizer.
 In Table~\ref{diffusion_reac_extrap}, our autoencoder baseline in the extrapolation setting uses the architecture used in the Ricci flow setting to allow fair comparison despite the baseline autoencoder being a non-physics-informed setting.

 Training consisted of $5,000$ samples from $A_2$ paired with $100$ uniformly sampled evaluations at later times $\phi_0(\cdot, t^*)$.
 Architecture consisted of $5$ hidden layers for each network, a hidden layer being the term $\zeta^i$ as illustrated in Appendix~\ref{MMLP}, which had a width of $100$. $\text{GELU}(\cdot)$ was used for all activations.
+We do not take $\text{sigmoid}(\cdot)$ activation in the final layer of $u_{\theta_u}$.
+We found the learned domain naturally has relatively small measure (see Appendix \ref{fig:param_domain_diffusion}), hence sufficiently large derivatives.

-We reduced the latent dimension of the autoencoder baseline used in the extrapolation table of Table~\ref{diffusion_reac_extrap} to $d=2$, but the autoencoder failed to learn and solve the objective function sufficiently well.
-The reason this was done as our Ricci flow method has $\mathcal{U} \subseteq \mathbb{R}^2$, but the inability to learn is not observed in our method.
-The autoencoder latent dimension $\mathbb{R}^3$ is most applicable for comparison, which is indeed the space in which our manifold is embedded under Ricci flow in this experiment.
+As with Burger's equation, we provide an experiment with noise introduced into the data in various settings.
+We illustrate results in figure ~\ref{fig:noise_burgers_and_diffreac} and table ~\ref{tab:noise_injected_data}.